 While the international human rights norm literature has revolved mainly around the diffusion and implementation of human rights at the national and global level, less is known how international human rights norms are adopted on the local level.
 To fill this gap, this article will focus on the Cities for Convention on the Elimination of all forms of Discrimination Against Women (CEDAW) campaign which encourages cities in the United States to adopt ordinances incorporating principles set forth by UN CEDAW.
 This article will analyze how the Cities for CEDAW campaign frames international gender norms to make them relevant in local contexts.
 Drawing on original interviews with Cities for CEDAW activists, this article will further our understanding how local human rights activists can utilize international human rights treaties to integrate human rights norms on the local level.

 “Talking about my generation and class?
-Unpacking the descriptive representation of women in Asian parliaments” Devin Joshi and Malliga Och.
-Women’s Studies International Forum.
-Volume 47, Part A, November–December 2014, Pages 168–179
+Unpacking the descriptive representation of women in Asian parliaments” (with Devin Joshi, Women’s Studies International Forum.
+2014)

 Since women (like men) differ in their interests and perspectives, we argue, that studies of the descriptive representation of women in politics ought to consider not only how many women are elected, but also which segments of the female population are proportionally represented and under-represented.
 Applying this framework to new data on the demographic characteristics of over 4000 members of parliament from sixteen countries in Asia, we find female MPs typically unrepresentative of their country’s female populations at the pivotal intersections of social class and generation.
 With few exceptions, the majority of women (those who are young, elderly, in working-class occupations, and with average levels of education) are highly under-represented despite considerable variation across countries in electoral systems, quotas for female representation, and levels of socio-economic development.
 These findings raise interesting questions and offer new avenues for future research on the descriptive representation and substantive representation of women in politics.